dmorse/pscfpp/README.md

   - Pseudo-spectral solution of the modified diffusion equation

-  - Choice of a continuous chain or a discrete bead-spring model for polymer conformations.
+  - Choice of a continuous random walk (Wiener process) or a discrete bead-spring models for polymer conformations.

   - Periodic boundary conditions with 1, 2 or 3 dimensional periodicity